lethiwe-mwendwa/StrategyPlus/README.md

 ## Admin Interface

-If a superuser account was created, the Django admin interface can be accessed at:
+A superuser account exists (username: admin, password: admin), the Django admin interface can be accessed at:

 ```text
 http://127.0.0.1:8000/admin/